-A 10-year-old boy is mentally retarded, but able to carry out activities of daily living, including feeding himself and dressing himself.
+A 10-year-old boy has an intellectual disability, but is able to carry out activities of daily living, including feeding himself and dressing himself.
 On physical examination, he has brachycephaly and oblique palpebral fissures with prominent epicanthal folds.
 On the palm of each hand is seen a transverse crease.
 Upon auscultation of the chest, there is a loud systolic murmur.
 Which of the following diseases will he most likely develop by the age of 20?

 A Chronic renal failure